Azthirk/Azthirk/README.md

 <p>
   <img src="https://media-exp1.licdn.com/dms/image/D4D16AQGUXdG6nXKZ0g/profile-displaybackgroundimage-shrink_350_1400/0/1665176380399?e=1673481600&v=beta&t=-x5tzzXpp9EtLQZZsaZH6WgKwWIS4V35rzSGRdOg4FA">
 </p>

-Hello! 👋 My name is Agustín and I am a Full Stack developer with training at the National University of Río Cuarto and Henry Bootcamp, I have a great interest in software development and the ability to learn quickly.
-I started in the world of development 4 years ago, I learned several technologies, I did some projects, I recently finished Henry Bootcamp and I am currently studying a Computer Analyst degree at UNRC.
+Hello! 👋 My name is Agustín and I am a Full Stack developer with a degree from the National University of Río Cuarto and Henry.
+I have a great interest in software development and the ability to learn quickly.
+I started in the world of development 4 years ago, I learned several technologies, I did some projects, I recently finished Henry's bootcamp and I am currently studying a Computer Analyst degree at UNRC.

 ## Languages - GitHub Stats ✨